 How healthcare professionals can support parents to be involved in their baby's care

-Two parents looking at each other and laughing while their baby rests on the mother's chest
+Two parents looking at each other and smiling while their baby rests on the mother's chest

 This page is aimed at healthcare professionals and gives advice on how parents and neonatal care teams can work together to comfort babies.